GU-CLASP/GU-CLASP.github.io/content/pages/phd-courses/Sociolinguistics-and-bilingualism-for-NLP/index.md

 ---
 The course webpage can be accessed

-The course syllabus can be found
+The course syllabus can be found [here](./Syllabus/Sociolinguistics and Bilingualism for Natural Language Processing.pdf)